 It’s not typical that an endowment signing draws a standing-room-only crowd, but when word went out that a scholarship was being created in memory of Richard Canady, 2002 graduate of N.C.
 State University, nearly three score family, friends and colleagues made a point to be there Oct.
-1 for the creation of the David “Richard” Canady Scholarship Endowment.
+1.